-- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer). - 2.
-Create a new report, or edit an existing report by clicking the Design icon as shown.
+- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer on page 886). - Create a new report, or edit an existing report by clicking the Design icon as shown.

 3. Click the Preview button on any of the tabs or click the Preview tab.

 The report runs and its contents display.